-The first Stearns coal town was Barthell built on the banks of the Roaring Paunch Creek in 1902.
-The K & T Railway was extended to Bartell which shipped the first load of coal on June1, 1903.
+The first Stearns coal town was Barthell built on the banks of the Roaring Paunch Creek, in 1902.
+The K&T Railway was extended to Barthell, which shipped the first load of coal on June 1,1903.
 The Stearns Company would go on to develop or acquire other mines: Worley, Comargo, Yamacraw, Oz, Exodus, Cooperative, Fidelity, and Blue Heron.
-These communities in addition to Stearns and Barthell would have a total of fifteen company stores.
+These communities, in addition to Stearns and Barthell, would have a total of 15 company stores.

 Scrip was used as credit between paydays, and most miners used it judiciously.
 Figures will show that the average miner had some of his pay left over even after deductions for rent, tools and scrip.
-This is quite amazing since wages in non-union times was about $5.00 a day in 1925.
-Wages per capita went from a high of $852.00 per year in 1923 to $235.00 per year in 1933. (a Depression year)!
+This is quite amazing since wages in non-union times were about $5 a day, in 1925.
+Wages per capita went from a high of $852 per year in 1923, to $235 per year in 1933 (a Depression year)!
 The Stearns Company paid its miners in cash every two weeks.
 If a miner was short on cash before the next payday, he could go to the pay window at the company store and request an advance.
 The advance would be issued in scrip and deducted from his next paycheck.

 The company store was also the major social center of the community.
 The women of the community could shop for needed items while picking up the mail.
 Here they would encounter neighbor women with whom they would chat about their daily lives and their children while waiting for the store clerk to fill their orders.
 Men often congregated there after work or on weekend to talk, enjoy a bottle of coke or like the men in Zenith, play a game of rook or checkers.